andyly25/TopBRec/tasksNotes.md

   - entirely different results, changed to have + in between
 - ~~if thumbnail does not exist, replace with temporary image~~
 - ~~show-hide button not applied for all others, fix it later~~
-- should account for cases when certain terms not found
-  - example: author, imagelinks etc

 ## useful
 - ... useful to know